kdheepak/blog/content/38-rust-lua-nvim.md

 And there are lots of awesome packages from [LuaRocks](https://luarocks.org/) that more than make up for the lack of a batteries included standard library in lua.

 Additionally, there are programming languages like [Fennel](https://fennel-lang.org/) (a language that uses lisp syntax and provides a macro system), that compile _to_ lua.
-And naturally, the neovim community have built excellent tools like [Aniseed](https://github.com/Olical/aniseed) and [hotpot.nvim](https://github.com/rktjmp/hotpot.nvim) to make it possible to write your entire configuration in fennel instead of lua.
 Using fennel and the macro support provided by the language can make the configuration of your neovim settings concise and clean.
+Naturally, the neovim community have built excellent tools like [Aniseed](https://github.com/Olical/aniseed) and [hotpot.nvim](https://github.com/rktjmp/hotpot.nvim) to make it possible to write your entire configuration in fennel instead of lua.
 Alternatively, there's even a [TypeScript to lua transpiler](https://github.com/TypeScriptToLua/TypeScriptToLua), for those so inclined.

 I figured it would be nice to write a lua plugin in pure rust.
 Rust has metaprogramming features like macros, has a batteries included standard library and a thriving package ecosystem to boot.
 And more importantly, I like writing code in rust.

-Traditionally, writing a neovim plugin in rust can be achieved by neovim's rpc mechanism^[<https://github.com/KillTheMule/nvim-rs>].
+Traditionally, writing a neovim plugin in rust can be achieved by neovim's RPC mechanism^[<https://github.com/KillTheMule/nvim-rs>].
-However I was just curious to see what it would take to make it happen using a native lua module.
+However I was curious to see what it would take to make it happen using a native lua module.
 This blog post is a summary of the scaffolding required to get a hello world lua plugin written in rust set up.

 # How it works